Scroll to the bottom of this page to find out where you can get help.

-Find more ideas in our Online Family Care Folder.
+Find more ideas in our Online Family Care Organizer.
 Check out the sections on Mental Health, Our Family, and Wellbeing.

 Anger is a natural reaction to trauma.
 But, adults and children may show anger in different ways.
 Learn to recognize the signs of increased anger so that you can address it as soon as possible.